lordbasex/HomeKitGenQRCode/README.md

 - **Easier Distribution**: Single binary executable, no Python runtime or dependencies required
 - **Cross-Platform**: Works seamlessly on Windows, macOS, and Linux without additional setup
 - **Enhanced CLI**: Modern command-line interface using Cobra with auto-completion support

+## Integration

+This tool is designed to work seamlessly with [HomeSpan](https://github.com/HomeSpan/HomeSpan/), a robust Arduino library for creating ESP32-based HomeKit devices.

+**Typical workflow:**
+1. Generate your HomeKit QR code label using this tool
+2. Print the label and attach it to your ESP32 device
+3. Use the setup code and information in your HomeSpan sketch
+4. Pair your device with HomeKit using the QR code

 ## Related Projects